firste/evaluation-instruments/instruments/pdsqi_9/README.md

 ## 📂 How It Works

 The script constructs a system prompt and user prompt using the provided clinical notes and summary, then evaluates the summary against the full **PDSQI-9** rubric.
 Outputs are returned in JSON with free-text justifications and scores for each attribute.

+### Expected Inputs
+- notes: dict[int, str] - a dictionary with note text as string values.
+Keys are used as identifiers in summary citations
+- summary: str - the summary being evaluated.
+Citations are expected to be in ```<Note ID:int>``` format and correspond to items in the notes input
+- target_specialty: str - the target specialty for the summary as a string.
+For example, "Family Medicine" or "Cardiology"

 ### Evaluation Attributes